An Intro To Sticky BunsJump to Recipe

 A sibling to those sweet Sunday morning snacks are sticky buns.

-They are the source of those seductive food scents that filled the malls that we would irregularly visit.
+They are the source of those seductive food smells that filled the shopping malls we would irregularly visit.

 Within the last year, this sticky bun recipe has inducted itself into my recipe hall of fame.